-During September 30, 2013, the Company purchased 1,047,513 shares issued for an amount of 93, all in accordance with the decision previously mentioned.
-The cost of such purchases is accounted in equity in the "Acquisition cost of treasury shares" account, while the nominal value and the adjustment due to the monetary restatement effect pursuant Previous GAAP have been reclassified from "Subscribed Capital" and "Adjustments to contributions" accounts to "Treasury shares" and "Adjustment to treasury shares", respectively.
+As of December 31, 2013, YPF has purchased 1,232,362 shares issued for an amount of 120 and has settled 479,174 shares to the beneficiaries of the share-based benefit plan, as mentioned in the above paragraph, retaining 167,986 shares in respect of income tax related to the settlement of such shares.
+The cost of such purchases is accounted in equity in the "Acquisition cost of treasury shares" account, while the nominal value and the adjustment due to the monetary restatement effect pursuant Previous Argentine GAAP have been reclassified from "Subscribed Capital" and "Adjustments to contributions" accounts to "Treasury shares" and "Adjustment to treasury shares", respectively.
+The difference between the acquisition cost of repurchased shares and the accrued value of the settled shares under the share-based benefit plans have been recorded in the "Share trading premium" account.
+See Note 1.b.10.iii) and 1.b.17).